fireblocks/fireblocks-network-link/DESCRIPTION.md

 *   Manage the supported assets
 *   Optimize the platform load for requests from Fireblocks

-## How Fireblocks customers access 3rd parties
+## How Fireblocks Customers Access Linked Accounts
-Fireblocks customers use the Fireblocks web-based console to connect their third-party accounts such as crypto 3rd partyie.
-This requires generating an API Key and an API Secret from their 3rd party portals, logging into their Fireblocks Console, adding an 3rd party account, selecting the 3rd party by a name and a logo, and then entering their account API Key, API Secret, and login details.
+Fireblocks customers use the Fireblocks web-based console to connect their third-party accounts such as exchange accounts or bank accounts.
+This requires generating an API Key and an API Secret from the 3rd party portal, logging into their Fireblocks Console, adding a linked account, selecting the relevant 3rd party by a name and a logo, and then entering their account API Key, API Secret, and login details.

 Once the third-party account is connected, Fireblocks customers can use the Fireblocks Console and API to:

-*   View their 3rd party account balances for their main, sub, and various trading accounts
+*   View their linked account balances for their main, sub, and various trading accounts
-*   Withdraw and deposit funds between their connected 3rd party accounts, their Fireblocks Vault, and counterparties
+*   Withdraw and deposit funds between their connected linked accounts, their Fireblocks Vault, and counterparties
 *   Track the status of their withdrawals and deposits
 *   View and audit their transaction history